pschmeddes/pschmeddes.github.io/OutSystems/HowToEnterpriseFrontEndArchitecture.md

  [OutSystems UI Mobile Style Guide Template](https://www.outsystems.com/forge/component-overview/8241/outsystems-ui-mobile-style-guide-template) | Create new Mobile applications based on the Style Guide |
  [Style Guide Preview](https://www.outsystems.com/forge/component-overview/7527/outsystems-ui-style-guide-preview)| Application to preview Styles, UI Patterns, Widgets and Screen Templates

-## Create the Corporate Styles Application
+## Create the Corporate Style Guide Application

 This application contains the rules to customize your Corporate Styles.
 These are based on the OutSystems UI and new Corporate Styles patterns.